The Chesterfield Emergency Communications (ECC) provides public education programs on the use of 911. For example, the ECC:

 If you or your organization would like information on 911 public education opportunities provided by Chesterfield Emergency Communications Center, please contact us.
 Educational information for children can be found at Kids Health - How to use 911.

-If a citizen of Chesterfield County has a concern about the performance of an Emergency Communications Officer, they may call a supervisor on duty, 24 hours a day, at 804-748-1251.
+If you have a concern about the performance of an Emergency Communications Officer, call the supervisor on duty, 24 hours a day, at 804-748-1251.

-If the complaint is of an internal affairs nature, such as allegations of corruption or criminal misconduct, please call one of the following individuals, Monday through Friday, 8:30 a.m. to 5 p.m.
+If the complaint is of an internal affairs nature, such as allegations of corruption or criminal misconduct, please call Director Tommy Tucker at 804-717-6292, Monday through Friday, 8:30 a.m. to 5 p.m.

 Chesterfield Emergency Communications Center has been accredited since 2006 through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 CALEA has become the primary method for a communications agency to voluntarily demonstrate its commitment to excellence.
 The program sets standards and best practices related to law enforcement and communications and provides communications center with a process to systemically review and internally assess its operations and procedures.